Gums, Thickeners, and Emulsifiers in Food: Are They Really Bad?

 What is arabic gum?

-Arabic gum (also known as acacia gum) comes from the sap of trees of the Acacia species, native to Africa and West Asia.
-It is soluble in water and a key ingredient in many paints, glues, cosmetics and inks.
-20
+Arabic gum (also known as acacia gum) comes from the sap of trees of the Acacia species native to Africa and West Asia.
+It is a key ingredient in many paints, glues, cosmetics and inks.16

 What does arabic gum do to me?

-- One study in humans found arabic gum stimulating the growth of beneficial bifidobacteria and lactobacilli.
-21
+- One study in humans found arabic gum stimulating the growth of beneficial bifidobacteria and lactobacilli.17

-- Another study in humans given 25g of arabic gum per day over a 3-week period did not lead to any digestive distress.
-22
+- Another study in humans given 25g of arabic gum per day over a 3-week period did not lead to any digestive distress.18

 How is arabic gum used?

 Arabic gum is a natural adhesive that may be used in postage stamps and letters, and as a binder in fireworks and watercolor paints.
-In food, it is commonly applied as an emulsifier and to bind sweeteners and flavors.
+In food, it is commonly used as an emulsifier to prevent the separation of sweeteners and flavors.